yfeng95/GAN/README.md

 Note:
 > a.
 The step ratio of G and D is important and it takes some time to reach the balance.
 Condition+mlp with D:G = 1:1 works better than 2:1.
 > b.
 Adding a classfier to trained with conditions and constraint G works faster and better than appending conditions to images for D training.
->  **!** There's a very strange phenomenon that when the 16 test numbers are the same in one batch, the result figs of cgan with conv layer are wrong, while when the test numbers are different, the result figs are correct.
-The codes in [[zhangqianhui/Conditional-Gans]](https://github.com/zhangqianhui/Conditional-Gans) has the same problem, I still haven't found where went wrong.

 **Wasserstein GAN**